 Does Medicare Cover Omnipod?

-Does Medicare cover Omnipod?
-Over 14 million seniors in the United States are currently living with diabetes, and every year more than 1.5 million are newly diagnosed with this disease.
-For those who are insulin-dependent, having an insulin management system, or patch pump offers them many health and convenience advantages.
+Every year, more than 1.5 million people are newly diagnosed with this disease.
+If you are insulin-dependent, having an insulin management system, or patch pump offers many health and convenience advantages.

 Medicare Benefits Solutions

 What is the Omnipod Insulin Patch?